-We support creators with minimum resources and cherish the DIY spirit, and we understand how product quality assessment can be subjective.
+We support creators with minimum resources and cherish the DIY spirit, and we understand how production quality assessment can be subjective.
 We ourselves don't judge.
 However, most channels still won't consider content that appears to be "amateurish" based on their standards.
 In general, you should make good use of your resources - there are ways to make a zero budget film look (and sound) like a million dollar.

 Sometimes, a "low fi", "video" or "amateur" look and feel is desired for creative purposes.
 In this case, provide the context in the metadata so the channels don't misjudge your content - see above into these "rules".

-Finally, please note that meeting all these guidelines do not guarantee that your content will be picked up by all or any of the channels.
+Finally, please note that meeting all these guidelines does not guarantee that your content will be picked up by all or any of the channels.
 After passing technical quality control it becomes available in our global marketplace, ready and promoted to be discovered and selected by the channels.
 Our platform implements various ways of promotion but has no control over buyers' decisions.
 Read more about channel curation.